 Technology is the tools that are used to solve a problem.
 These tools could be things such as a calculator, a computer, a tablet or a protractor.
 Technology also refers to the set of techniques, knowledge, skills and methods used to solve problems.
 At ESM, we use technology appropriately to solve problems and to enhance teaching and learning.

 Harmony with the Community

 Harmony with the community is getting along with others, as well as valuing peace, inclusion and social cooperation over conflict, discrimination and competition.
 At our school, we build on the fundamental practices of restorative justice to accomplish harmony with the community.
 Examples of concrete restorative justice practices at our magnet include, assemblies to disseminate behavior and academic expectations, campaigns to promote social justice, activities to “build community”, and the use of Peace Circles to solve conflicts in the classroom.

 STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points to guiding student inquiry, dialogue and critical thinking.
-We are currently undergoing a rigorous process to become a STEAM-certified magnet.
+We are a STEAM-certified magnet.

 To have a growth mindset is to believe that intelligence can be developed.
 Research shows that students who have a growth mindset outperform others with a fixed mindset.
 In our Magnet, teachers strongly promote a growth mindset on a daily basis.
 We believe that all students can learn, and we are also committed to help every student experience the fact that through effort and dedication anyone can learn and become smarter.